vijeeshplr/vichulocalrepo/csghomechallenge_terraform/README.md

 Create reusable Terraform code for future projects.
 --------------------------------------------------

-this script can reusable by changing/adding values to the .tfvars file.
+created TF module for this homechllange assignment and can be reusable by changing/adding values to the .tfvars file.